maziac/asm-code-lens/README.md

 ![](assets/codelens_usage.gif)

-'ASM Code Lense' is a language server extension for Visual Studio Code for assembler files.
+'ASM Code Lens' is a language server extension for Visual Studio Code for assembler files.
 It provides support for:
 - Completions: While you type completions are proposed based on the labels in your asm files.
 - "Find all references": through a right mouse click in your assembler source file.
 It will come up with all found references in the other files.